-Let's take a look at a real example, note that I am ignoring the soft skill components of how to tackle data structure mapping, and the conversations required to identify business logic, etc as this still needs human input in a larger system migration.
+Let's take a look at a real example, but note that I am ignoring the soft skill components of how to tackle data structure mapping and the conversations required to identify business logic, etc., as this still needs human input in a larger system migration.

 Using People Analytics for System Migration

 Recently we were able to deploy our people analytics infrastructure with a customer to specifically support the migration of data from Taleo Business Edition to Workday's Recruiting module.
 While this isn't our core focus as a people analytics company, we recently completed one of the last functional pieces we needed to accomplish this, so I was excited to see what we could do.

 Keep in mind that the below steps and process we worked through would be the same from your own infrastructure but One Model has some additional data management features that grease the wheels.

 To support system migration we needed to be able to

 - Extract from the source system (Taleo Business Edition) including irregular data (resume files)